 In 1973, DLA Energy progressed from a wholesale fuel central procurement activity to a more comprehensive mission as the Integrated Materiel Manager for the DoD petroleum mission.
 Under Phase I of IMM, DLA Energy added management of the acquisition, storage, distribution and sale of fuel with responsibility ending at the Service installation boundary.
 In 1991, Phase II began, which expanded the ownership of bulk petroleum products to include most bulk storage installations.
-This effort was divided into two parts, Phase IIA which capitalized aviation fuel and Phase IIB, which capitalized ground fuels.
+This effort was divided into two parts, Phase IIA which capitalized ground fuels.